-- b.
-The SDP must be accompanied by detailed renderings by the project architects (see 7.3.1 (c) i. d. for further detail). - d.
-Miscellaneous Conditions of Approval - i.
-The Visual Impact Assessment must accompany the Land Use Planning application as an Annexure (and informing document). - a.
-All relevant recommendations and mitigation measures established therein must be incorporated into the project documentation in measurable, enforceable form. - b.
-The Land Use Planning approvals process must allow sufficient time for the final Land Use Planning application set to be reviewed by the author (or another suitably qualified visual specialist) before submission. - i.
-The purpose of this requirement is to confirm that the findings of the VIA remain unchanged. - ii.
-A covering letter or brief Visual statement will suffice to screen and/or Scope possible issues as necessary. - ii.
-The ECO must conduct a lighting audit at the end of each Construction phase, to ensure that the mitigation measures set out in this report (as well as future Visual Statements or CA inputs) are adhered to and successfully implemented. - iii.
-The Final Completion of the landscape installation should be made a condition for final occupancy certificates to be issued during the Construction phase.
-This is to ensure that the landscape installation accompanies (and is completed during) the construction phase of its associated building/s, precinct, erven etc. See 7.3.2 (e) v. for further detail. - iv.
-The SDP architectural plans must show the substation and the Solar Panel arrays in the layout. - iv.
-Local policy dictates that visual cluttering of the landscape by non-agricultural development must be managed.
-The following applies to buildings (and associated structures such as the ATCT) facing and/or visible from the R304 and the Agter-Paarl Paardeberg Cultural Landscape: - a.
+- i.
+A lighting audit must be conducted by the ECO (or a suitably qualified sub-contractor working on behalf of the ECO) at the end of each Construction phase, to ensure that all lighting related mitigation measures are adhered to and successfully implemented. - ii.
+The majority of the Services Precinct and the entirety of the Airport Airside Precinct are located within an Area of Agricultural Significance.
+The northernmost portions of the subject site fall within the Agterpaarl/Paardeberg Cultural Landscape.
+Local policy dictates that visual cluttering of rural landscapes32 by non-agricultural development must be managed.
+The following applies to buildings (and associated structures such as the ATCT) that are facing and/or visible from the R304 and the Agter-Paarl Paardeberg Cultural Landscape within the Zone of Visual Influence: - a.
 Building facades and the surfaces of structures may not be illuminated; may not have any signage, lettering, logos or advertising (illuminated or otherwise) mounted upon them. - b.
 Buildings and structures must be designed to be visually recessive in materials/finishes, colour, form and massing. - c.
-Buildings and structures must be designed to be sympathetic to the rural Agricultural landscape character in their design and architectural expression. - v.
-Visual impacts along Scenic routes are generally managed using visual buffer zones with setbacks and height restrictions.
-The following development parameters are recommended at Conditions of Approval:
+Buildings and structures must be designed to be sympathetic to the rural Agricultural landscape character in their design and architectural expression.